 It’s the best time to listen to the scary jungle noises and observe tarantulas, insects, and bioluminescent fungi growing on the ground.
 It feels like taking a trip to Avatar.

-Ensure you don’t forget your flashlight, rubber boots, insect repellent, and long clothing.
+Ensure you don’t forget your flashlight, rubber boots, insect repellent, and long pants.
 And, of course, your local guide!

 The Amazon, in South America, is home to the most significant animal biodiversity in the world, yet you could see it all or nothing.
 Remember that the animals are roaming free— it’s not a zoo.
 Most of them sleep during the day and hide from humans.